-In 2021 the County was successful in procuring \$16.5 mil state grant funds (Solutions for Congested Corridors Program) to construct the Soquel Drive Buffered Bike Lane and Congestion Mitigation Project.
+In 2021 the County was successful in procuring \$16.5 million in state grant funds (Solutions for Congested Corridors Program) to construct the Soquel Drive Buffered Bike

+Lane and Congestion Mitigation Project.
 This project was identified as a high priority in the SCCRTC's Unified Corridor Investment Study.
 Construction of the project is anticipated to begin in 2023 and will provide multi-modal improvements to nearly 5.6 miles of Soquel Avenue and Soquel Drive between La Fonda Avenue and State Park Drive.
-Significant elements of this project include the installation of 10+ miles of continuous protected or buffered bike lanes, 22 signal detection system upgrades including adaptive traffic management software and transit signal priority, 1⁄2 mile of sidewalk infill, 100 ADA ramp upgrades, 5.6 miles of pavement resurfacing and 10 mid-block crosswalk upgrades with flashing beacons.
+Significant elements of this project include the installation of 10+ miles of continuous separated or buffered bike lanes, 22 signal detection system upgrades including adaptive traffic management software and transit signal priority, 1⁄2 mile of sidewalk infill, 100 ADA ramp upgrades, 5.6 miles of pavement resurfacing and 11 mid-block crosswalk upgrades with flashing beacons.

 SCCRTC is also continuing its program for improvements to State Highway 1.
-The next phase of these improvements includes construction of northbound and southbound auxiliary lanes between Soquel Drive and 41st Avenue and a bike/pedestrian overcrossing at Chanticleer Avenue.
-Design for this work is complete and construction for this phase is expected to commence within the next year.
-Future work also includes the construction of an additional bike/pedestrian overcrossing at Mar Vista Drive, which is in the final design phase.
+This includes construction of northbound and southbound auxiliary lanes between Soquel Drive and 41st Avenue and a bike/pedestrian overcrossing at Chanticleer Avenue.
+Design for this work was completed and its groundbreaking ceremony was held on April 19, 2023.
+Future work also includes the construction of an additional bike/pedestrian overcrossing at Mar Vista Drive, which is in the final environmental phase.